python/cpython/Doc/library/sqlite3.rst

 .. data:: PARSE_COLNAMES

-   Use this flag together with the *detect_types* parameter of :meth:`connect` to enable parsing of column names in queries.
+   Pass this flag value to the *detect_types* parameter of :func:`connect` to look up a converter function by parsing the column names in queries.
    ``sqlite3`` will look for strings containing square brackets (``[]``), and will look up a converter function using the word inside the brackets as the converter dictionary key.